 Over time, your cells may become more resistant to insulin.
 This can lead to a rise in both insulin and blood glucose levels.
-If blood glucose levels rise, this is known as glucose intolerance.
+This is known as glucose intolerance.

 There are three types of glucose intolerance tests.
 They are all blood tests.

+3) Glycated hemoglobin.
+This blood test gives an average of your blood glucose levels over two to three months.
 The results from these blood tests are shown in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L).

-Type 2 diabetes:
+Type 2 Diabetes

 The treatment for glucose intolerance may differ depending on if you have been diagnosed with IFG, IGT, or type 2 diabetes.
 Treatment includes lifestyle interventions, but in some cases, medication may be prescribed.

-The following lifestyle modifications are recommended:
+The following lifestyle modifications are recommended from the research:

 Medication may be prescribed to help lower blood sugar levels.
 The most common medication prescribed is Metformin.
 Your doctor might also advise medication to control cholesterol or high blood pressure if these are additional problems that you have.

-Your body is unique and responds differently to foods than the next person.
+Your body is unique and may respond differently to certain foods.
 Therefore, there is no way of knowing how each type of food impacts your glucose levels unless you are wearing a CGM and can observe what happens to your glucose levels in real time.

 A CGM shows you how your glucose levels react to diet, exercise, medication, sleep, and stress.
 This allows you to develop a truly personalized nutrition plan and modify your lifestyle to reach optimal health.